open-life-science/open-life-science.github.io/open-incubator.md

   -
     title: Fiscal Hosting
     description: |
-      We are helping early stage organization with fiscal hosting.
-If you are interested, please please contact directors at we-are-ols.org to discuss.
+      We are helping early stage organizations with fiscal hosting.
+If you are interested, please contact directors at we-are-ols.org to discuss.
   -
     title: Grant Writing Training
     description: |
-      This will come soon, please let us know if you'd like to [fund the development of the curriculum](https://numfocus.github.io/disc-unconference-2023-projects/en/hidden-curriculum.html)!
+      This will come soon.
+Please let us know if you'd like to [fund the development of the curriculum](https://numfocus.github.io/disc-unconference-2023-projects/en/hidden-curriculum.html)!
   -
     title: Consultancy and Open Research Advice
     description: |